UPS Contract Negotiations & FedEx Contract Negotiations

-LJM Consultants has been helping companies re-negotiate their UPS/FedEx agreements for many years.
-We actively negotiate dozens of new carrier agreements every month.
-Our clients spend anywhere from $500K to $125 Million dollars per year with UPS/FedEx.
+LJM Group has been helping companies re-negotiate their UPS/FedEx Agreements for many years.
+We actively negotiate dozens of new Carrier Agreements every month.
+Our clients spend anywhere from $500K to $125 million dollars per year with UPS/FedEx.
 There is very little we haven’t seen or negotiated.
 We have saved our clients hundreds of millions of dollars with our experience, our knowledge and our insight.
 We typically save our clients on average an additional 19.6%.
-The following are some tips for you to consider next time you negotiate your UPS/FedEx agreement.
+The following are some tips for you to consider next time you negotiate your UPS/FedEx Agreement.

-- Don’t let your carrier relationship get in the way of negotiating a competitive agreement.
-Your carrier representative is compensated by how much they grow their profits from your business.
-The lunches, the sporting event tickets, the doughnuts and all the other carrier goodies are wonderful, but don’t let them get in the way of getting what you deserve
+- Don’t let your Carrier relationship get in the way of negotiating a competitive Agreement.
+Your Carrier representative is compensated by how much they grow their profits from your business.
+The lunches, the sporting event tickets, the doughnuts and all the other goodies are wonderful, but don’t let them get in the way of getting what you deserve

 - Use the USPS, regional carriers and consolidators as leverage when negotiating

 - Use your LTL spend as leverage for better overall shipping discounts

 - Understand all your Accessorial Charges and how they affect your total spend

 - Understand Dimensional Weight Pricing and how it can significantly increase your costs